Zhangchi95/Natural_Language_Processing_review_prediction/README.md

 # Natural Language Processing for review prediction
 ## Training SVM using 1,000 restaurant reviews to predict your review is 'Positive' or 'Negative'
 ### 1.Introduction
-In this project, I trained a linear Support Vector Machine(SVM) to realize reviews prediction, all the reviews ahas been labelled as "Positive" and "Negetive".
+In this project, I trained a linear Support Vector Machine(SVM) to realize reviews prediction, all the reviews ahas been labeled as "Positive" and "Negative".
 ### 2. Approach
 There are several steps for input sentence preprocessing, first is get rid of every symbol('.','!',etc),and only English Alphabet can stay.
 Second is lower case every letter and split the every term into seperated string.
 Final step is filter all stop words. stop words I use is from library of Natural Language Toolkit(NLKT), stop words will download automatically when this script runinning.